 An administrator account gives you root access to drive to perform crucial system management tasks.
 It makes it easier for hackers to log in to your root system to manipulate your data.
 Make a non-administrator account for daily tasks, and use your administrator account only when you need to perform system changes.

-Update Apple Software
+Update Apple software

 Apple updates its software regularly, patching current and potential vulnerabilities and enhancing software usability with every update.
 It keeps your system healthy and secure; update your Mac OSX frequently.
 To do this, follow these steps: